mik4el/gadget-speed-radar/README.md

 # Gadget-Speed-Radar
 Measure and output speed of objects using the HB100.
-Tested two iterations of amps for amplifiying and conditioning the HB100 signal.
+Tested two iterations of amps for amplifying and conditioning the HB100 signal.

 ## Iteration 1
 An amp based on the design suggested in the application note p.5 (http://www.limpkin.fr/public/HB100/HB100_Microwave_Sensor_Application_Note.pdf) with the addition of an op-amp comparator to generate a square wave signal that a MCU like an Arduino easily can detect.
 The schema is available in `hardware/rev1`.